elliotolds/elliotolds.github.io/decentralizedinternetROUGHDRAFT_776.md

 Thousands of software developers and researchers are now working on another problem: creating a private, uncensorable form of digital money that's easy to use and can support billions of users.
 If they succeed in separating money from the state it would make it much more difficult for authoritarian governments to control their citizens.

 Cryptocurrency isn't yet widespread 11 years after its creation and there are many unsolved problems, but progress is steadily being made and 11 years isn't that long.
-It was 25 years between the release of [PGP](https://en.wikipedia.org/wiki/Pretty_Good_Privacy) (difficult to use software for end-to-end encrption) and when end-to-end encryption became widely used.
+It was 25 years between the release of [PGP](https://en.wikipedia.org/wiki/Pretty_Good_Privacy) (difficult to use software for end-to-end encryption) and when end-to-end encryption became widely used.
 It was at least 20 years between the invention of the Internet and when its decentralizing effects on the flow of information became significant.

 # **Can't governments backdoor our software and hardware?**

 Western governments have tried for decades to [ban end-to-end encryption](https://portswigger.net/daily-swig/western-governments-double-down-efforts-to-curtail-end-to-end-encryption) and have mostly failed, with the partial exception of Australia's recent [anti-encryption law](https://fee.org/articles/australia-s-unprecedented-encryption-law-is-a-threat-to-global-privacy/).
-This law has been [controversial](https://www.gizmodo.com.au/2020/08/assistance-and-access-law-encrypted-messaging-explained/) and has been blamed for [reducing the competitiveness of Australia's tech industrsty](https://www.zdnet.com/article/labor-to-introduce-bill-to-fix-australian-encryption-laws-it-voted-for/).
+This law has been [controversial](https://www.gizmodo.com.au/2020/08/assistance-and-access-law-encrypted-messaging-explained/) and has been blamed for [reducing the competitiveness of Australia's tech industry](https://www.zdnet.com/article/labor-to-introduce-bill-to-fix-australian-encryption-laws-it-voted-for/).

 I call this law a partial exception because Australians can still use end-to-end encryption via Signal and WhatsApp.
 It's not technically possible for the Signal team to comply with the law, so the Australian government's options involve blocking Internet traffic to and from Signal servers or pressuring Apple and Google to remove Signal from their Australian app stores.
 They've done neither of these so far, and [Signal's blog post](https://signal.org/blog/setback-in-the-outback/) about this legislation reveals how to easily bypass both of these measures.